Adam Todd Talks to Number 1 Bitcoin Analyst on Betfair TradingView Jacob Canfield

 The Digitex Testnet Launch

-The two traders speak next about the upcoming public testnet launch slated for 30th November.
+The two Betfair Traders speak next about the upcoming public testnet launch slated for 30th November.
 Adam gives some more details, explaining that it will be on the Ethereum testnet, and start with just one market (the BTCUSD perpetual swap) in free tokens.

 Jacob asks if we will be adding other futures markets as well, to which Adam responds that he’s decided it’s better for liquidity not to.
 He says: